Training Organization Recognition List

 Current accreditation processes encompass the criteria for this program.
-Organizations with either of the below designations will be considered for application:
+Organizations with any of the below designations will be considered for application:

-- IACET accredited, demonstrating that it has in place a universal model for the learning process that is continuously strengthened and refined, or
+- IACET or MACTE accredited, demonstrating that it has in place a universal model for the learning process that is continuously strengthened and refined, or

 - Is an institution of higher education accredited by a member of the Council for Higher Education Accreditation (CHEA), and